 ACTORS ARE LIARS

 People in our profession have a strange relationship with the truth.
 We get paid to pretend.
-The most convincing liars get the nicest paychecks, an Oscar and a star on Hollywood’s Walk of Fame.
+Get this.
+The most convincing liars get the fattest paychecks, an Oscar, and a star on Hollywood’s Walk of Fame.

 Trust must be earned.